WA will ban new gas-powered cars by 2035, following California’s lead

 Washington lawmakers already set a goal of phasing out sales of new internal combustion-powered cars by 2030 during the 2022 legislative session.
 But that was a goal, with no sticks attached.

 By contrast, California’s standards represent a total ban on nonelectric vehicles.
-In 2020, Washington lawmakers passed Senate Bill 5811, the Motor Vehicles Emissions law, directing the state Department of Ecology to adopt California’s emissions standards as they’re rolled out, which cleared the path for Inslee’s Wednesday commitment.
-The rule applies to passenger cars, light-duty trucks, and medium-duty passenger vehicles, Washington has already committed to a 35% reduction of vehicle emissions by 2026 and 68% by 2030.
+In 2020, Washington lawmakers passed Senate Bill 5811, the Motor Vehicles Emissions Law, directing the state Department of Ecology to adopt California’s emissions standards as they’re rolled out, which cleared the path for Inslee’s Wednesday commitment.
+The rule applies to passenger cars, light-duty trucks, and medium-duty passenger vehicles, such as SUVs and vans.
+Washington has already committed to a 35% reduction of vehicle emissions by 2026 and 68% by 2030.

 The California Air Resources Board voted Thursday to approve the 100% reduction, setting into motion Washington’s shift toward zero-emission vehicles.

-If an automaker decides not to comply “they’re not going to do business in Washington anymore,” said Matthew Metz, founder and co-executive director of Coltura, a nonprofit that advocates for cleaner transportation infrastructure.
+If an automaker decides not to comply, “They’re not going to do business in Washington anymore,” said Matthew Metz, founder and co-executive director of Coltura, a nonprofit that advocates for cleaner transportation infrastructure.
 “So this is a pretty heavy stick.”

-Gas-powered cars will not be banned in Washington; sales of used vehicles with internal combustion engines will continue.
+Gas-powered cars will not be banned outright in Washington; sales of used vehicles with internal combustion engines will continue.

 Emission standards are generally regulated at the federal level.
 But California was granted its first waiver in the late 1960s to set its own standards, a response to poor air quality.
 Other states subsequently got the green light to opt into California’s standards over the federal government’s and more than a dozen have done so.